Different Types of California Claimants (Slip and Fall/Trip and Fall Claimants)

-Invitees are individuals who are asked on to a given property for commerce/business.
-An employee or an applicant for a position might be considered an invitee, for instance.
-More commonly, business invitees are customers at a store or business who are injured while shopping or otherwise visiting the business.
+Invitees are individuals asked to a given property for commerce/business.
+For instance, an employee or an applicant for a position might be considered an invitee.
+More commonly, business invitees are customers at a store or business injured while shopping or visiting the company.

-Trespassers are unauthorized visitors, such as someone who comes onto property without permission.
+Trespassers are unauthorized visitors, such as someone who enters the property without permission.

 Not surprisingly, the legal standard for a California Slip and Fall or trip and fall case varies widely depending upon the status.
-For someone who has no right to be on the property, it is very difficult (as it should be in most such cases) to win under California law.
-This is not only a legal issue, but it is a factual one - California residents and juries are not going to be sympathetic to a trespasser who was hurt in most cases.
-On the other end, the person who is shopping and suffers and injury due to a fall because of something the store owner failed to warn about or correct is more likely to be deserving of compensation under the law.
-An invitee or licensee who slips on a wet floor that was mopped but where no sign was put up, for instance, may have a case, while a trespasser who slips on the same wet floor may not.
+For someone with no right to be on the property, it is difficult (as it should be in most cases) to win under California law.
+This is not only a legal issue but also factual - California residents and juries will not be sympathetic to a trespasser who was hurt in most cases.
+On the other end, the person who is shopping suffers an injury due to a fall because of something the store owner failed to warn about or correct and is more likely to deserve compensation under the law.
+An invitee or licensee who slips on a mopped wet floor but where no sign was put up, for instance, may have a case, while a trespasser who slips on the same wet floor may not.